MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 ### Support for previous formats

-The PDF readers in the next table support protected PDF documents that have a .ppdf file name extension (now deprecated) and older formats that have a .pdf file name extension.
+The PDF readers in the next table support protected PDF documents that have a .ppdf file name extensionand older formats that have a .pdf file name extension.

 Currently, SharePoint Online and SharePoint on-premises use an older format for PDF documents in IRM-protected libraries.